Ahelsamahy/AFP1_project_Music/Functional Specification.md

 3. Freemium model: there will be some ads across the website for free users and also during videos of the artists

-# 5. Current business model
+# 5. Requested business model
 As for right now for the team, we are still learning how to handle the back-end side of the website like login and storing data of each user like favorite artist so this project will have a new approach for us in way to integrate between back-end with front-end.

 * Homepage to view the bundle that we have so the user can choose between 3 of bundles that can fit